-Mary Hitchcock Memorial Hospital RFP-2018-BDAS-05-INTEG Exhibit A Page 4 of 14
+REP-2018-BDAS-05-INTEG

 - 2.22.3.
 The Contractor shall actively engage with referral networks in the service areas to increase awareness of the program with pregnant women with OUD and to enable the program to be utilized to its greatest capacity. - 2.23.
-The Contractor shall maintain format and effective partnerships with behavioral health, OUD specialty treatment and Recovery Support Services (RSS), and medical practitioners to meet the needs of the target population and the goals of MAT Expansion. - 2.24.
+The Contractor shall maintain formal and effective partnerships with behavioral health.
+OUD specialty treatment and Recovery Support Services (RSS), and medical practitioners to meet the needs of the target population and the goals of MAT Expansion. - 2.24.
 The Contractor shall ensure meaningful input of consumers in program assessment, planning, implementation, and improvement which includes, but is not limited to: - 2.24.1.
-Using their Patient Advisory Board which meets guarterly and is composed of participants in long-term recovery. - 2.24.2.
-Engaging participants in all stages of recovery in the development of key program elements through focus groups and targeted interviews. - 2.25.
+Using their Patient Advisory Board which meets quarterly and is composed of participants in long-term recovery. - 2.24.2.
+Engaging participants in all stages of recovery in the development of key program elements through focus groups and largeted interviews. - 2.25.
 The Contractor shall ensure that treatment is provided in a child-friendly environment with childcare support available to participants which includes, but is not limited to: - 2.25.1.
 Developmentally-appropriate childcare support as well as integration with pediatric and developmental services at all enhanced sites. - 2.25.2.
 Co-located child "Play Time" where children engage in developmentally appropriate play while their mothers participate in group treatment and receive care in both Lebanon and Keene. - 2.25.3.
 On-site well-child care at D-H Lebanon PATP. - 2.26.
 The Contractor shall ensure participants' transportation needs are met to maintain participant involvement in the program by utilizing a Resource Specialist whose duties related to transportation may include, but not be limited to: - 2.26.1.
 Assisting participants to enroll in Medicaid transportation services. - 2.26.2.
 Developing a network of support to help with transportation needs. - 2.26.3.
-Helping participants to attain a valid driver's license or an affordable car loan. - 2.26.4.
-Collaborating with Good News Garage or similar programs. - 2.26.5.
+Helping participants to attain a valid driver's license or an affordable car loan. - 2,26.4.
+Collaborating with Good News Garage or similar programs. - 2,26,5.
 Finding housing in close proximity to social services. - 2.27.
-The Contractor shall use data to support quality improvement including, but not limited to: - 2.27.1.
-Developing, disseminating, and implementing best practices for pregnant and parenting women with OUD, including, but not limited to hosting monthly webinars related to topics such as screening and treatment of co-occurring osychiatric disorders.
+The Contractor shall use data to support quality improvement including, but not limited - 2.27.1.
+Developing, disseminating, and implementing best practices for pregnant and parenting women with OUD, including, but not limited to hosting monthly webinars related to topics such as screening and treatment of co-occurring psychiatric disorders.

-Mary Hitchcock Memorial Hospital RFP-2018-BOAS-05-INTEG
+RFP-2018-BOAS-05-INTEG